 - The Sitwell library at Woodend, Scarborough

-This morning we visit the fishing port of Whitby which is rich in literary associations and, as the home of Captain Cook, is a special place for Australians to visit.
+This morning we visit the fishing port of Whitby which is rich in literary associations and, as the home of Captain Cook, is a special place for Australians.
 It was in the Whitby shipyard that the Endeavour was built.
 We will spend the morning in Whitby, visiting the thirteenth century Abbey, now in ruins but once the home to Caedmon, the first English Christian poet, along with visiting the church of St Mary the Virgin.
 Joining us will be Professor Francis O’Gorman, Saintsbury Professor of English Literature at the University of Edinburgh.
 After the literary walking tour we will have lunch at the Magpie Café, famous for their fish and chips.

 Not far away is Scarborough, a sea-side town and spa, with splendid cliff scenery, sandy bays and a castle.
 Anne Brontë spent her last days here and is buried in St Mary’s graveyard.
 We will make a short stop to visit her grave on the way to Woodend, the Sitwell holiday house.
 We will be met by Andrew Clay, the Director of Woodend Creative, who will give us a talk about the Sitwells in the library.
 We will drive past the Stephen Joseph Theatre on our way south to the cathedral city on a hill, Lincoln, where we spend the next three nights.
 (Overnight in Lincoln) BL